 Mood swings are the most apparent feature of bipolar disorder.
 A mood is like an emotion, but it’s longer-lasting and may not have a clear situational cause.
-People with bipolar disorder often experience quickly changing and intense emotions.
+People with bipolar disorder often experience quickly changing and intense emotions, much like an emotional rollercoaster.
 The National Institute of Mental Health explains the symptoms of bipolar disorder.
 Some of the symptoms of the manic side of bipolar depression in addition to feeling up and elated are:

 Some of the symptoms of the depressive side of bipolar disorder besides the emotional sadness include:

-It might seem counterintuitive that people with depression can have changing emotions.
+It might seem counterintuitive that people with depression can have an emotional rollercoaster.
 Yet, someone with depression isn’t always sad.
 Sometimes, they can quickly become extremely restless, hopeless, or even suicidal, while at other times, they might feel fine.
 If you have depression, you might have any or all of the same symptoms as those with bipolar disorder experience during the depressive phase of their mental illness.